Anthiha/Analyze-the-intersection-of-work-models-and-health-outcomes./README.md

 Variations in work-life balance, social isolation, and burnout levels segmented by demographic and occupational factors.
 Salary distributions and their correlation with health outcomes and job roles.

+The case is to find out the frequency/distribution of Mental_Health_Status by work type (Work_Arrangement) is studied, with a stacked bar chart, where each column shows how many had e.g. Stress Disorder, Depression, None, ADHD, etc., for each work type (Onsite, Remote, Hybrid).

 The outcome comes with a graph where:

 The horizontal axis has the types of work.
 The vertical axis has the number of people per mental health condition.
 Each column is colored by condition (ADHD, Stress, None, etc.).